 WHAT SUPPORT SYSTEM DO YOU HAVE IN PLACE FOR STUDENTS?

-- RISE (Resources to Insure Successful Engineers) Program’s mission is to recruit and encourage academically prepared students who are native-born African American, Hispanic American, and Native American, who as a group are underrepresented in engineering.
+- RISE (Resources to Inspire Successful Engineers) Program’s mission is to recruit and encourage academically prepared students who are native-born African American, Hispanic American, and Native American, who as a group are underrepresented in engineering.
 The prime objective of RISE is to assist these students and others in attaining an engineering degree.

 - The Academic Enrichment Center provides academic support for students by offering a variety of programs, services and activities, and in many cases, coordinating its efforts with other University offices to ensure that students’ needs are met.